Skip to content

 If you have been thinking about investing but the idea of picking individual stocks makes you want to crawl under a weighted blanket, a robo-advisor might be exactly what you need.
 And when people talk about robo-advisors, Betterment is usually the first name that comes up.

 But is Betterment actually worth it in 2026, or have competitors caught up?
-I spent weeks digging into Betterment’s features, fees, portfolios, and fine print so you do not have to.
 Here is everything you need to know.

 How Betterment Works

 At its core, Betterment is an automated investment platform that builds and manages a diversified portfolio on your behalf.
-You answer a few questions about your goals, timeline, and risk tolerance, and Betterment’s algorithms create a portfolio tailored to your situation.
+You answer a few questions about your goals, timeline, and risk tolerance, and the platform creates a portfolio tailored to your situation using Modern Portfolio Theory.

 1. Sign up and answer questions about your financial goals and risk tolerance

-2. Betterment builds a portfolio using low-cost ETFs from providers like Vanguard and iShares
+2. Betterment builds a portfolio using low-cost ETFs from Vanguard and iShares

 3. Deposit money via bank transfer, direct deposit, or rollover

-4. Betterment manages everything including rebalancing, dividend reinvestment, and tax optimization
+4. Betterment manages everything — rebalancing, dividend reinvestment, and tax optimization

 5. Adjust as needed by changing goals or risk levels at any time